 Have you ever heard the saying “garbage in/garbage out”?
 This often holds true with PI’s.
 The more information, and the better information, you can give him or her, the more likely you will get your money’s worth out of their services.

-For example, if you are trying to prove adultery, think of what information you can give to the PI to help the investigator something useful.
+For example, if you are trying to prove adultery, think of what information you can give to the PI to help the investigator with something useful.
 For example, if your spouse plays in a poker game or goes to yoga every Tuesday, it is possible that your spouse would use this seemingly “out of home” time to meet his or her paramour.
 In other words, give your PI the spouse’s approximately weekly schedule.

 You might want to also prepare a small package for the PI that contains things like your spouse’s vehicle description and license tag number, work address, local hangouts, and even provide a couple of photographs.